John Roughan: All taxpayers might be in for good news this week

 Oddly, Sir Michael Cullen's tax working group doubts that tax-free capital gains contributed much to the explosion of house prices this century and doubts a tax will make much difference now.
 Well, we may see, because the group's interim report last year was fairly definite that we should be taxing "capital income" from all assets much the same as we tax other personal earnings.

 Admittedly, Cullen's previous form would not normally encourage that hope.
-As soon as he became Finance Minister in 1999 he lifted the top rate to 39c in the dollar despite inheriting a health budget surplus from Ruth Richardson and Bill Birch.
+As soon as he became Finance Minister in 1999 he lifted the top rate to 39c in the dollar despite inheriting a healthy budget surplus from Ruth Richardson and Bill Birch.
 But much has changed since then.
 When National came back in the middle of the global housing-related financial crisis it too set up a tax review, which learned that only half the people with incomes at the top rate were paying it.

 That working group was also looking at capital gains tax but its final report shied away from it and National simply increased GST to enable it to reduce the top income rate to 33c.
 Imagine if John Key's Government had introduced a capital gains tax in 2010 rather than waiting to 2015 to devise a "bright line" test when the horse had bolted?